Indian Agriculture: Reinventing Agriculture disease identification and crop health management: Agentic AI of Agriculture

 Introduction

-The economy of India relies on agriculture since it enhances millions of farmers and also occupies a large portion of the GDP of the nation.
-Crop diseases, however, have been one of the most dreadful problems in regard to productivity, food security, and the earnings of the farmers.
+Indian economy is dependent on agriculture as it boosts the millions of farmers and it also takes a substantial share on the GDP of the country.
+Crop diseases however have been among the worst fears with the productivity, food security and the incomes of the farmers too.
 The traditional methods of detecting diseases use manual inspection which is extremely slow, subjective and inaccurate.
-Developed as a subset of artificial intelligence, more specifically, Agentic AI, a new paradigm is currently being proposed, enabling intelligent, autonomous, and proactive agricultural systems that can detect, diagnose, and even treat crop diseases in real-time.
+Growing out of artificial intelligence, more precisely, a new paradigm, called Agentic AI, is now being proposed, which would have intelligent, autonomous and proactive agricultural systems able to detect, diagnose and even cure crop diseases at real-time.

-In agriculture, agentic AI is a term used to denote smart systems that behave as autonomous agents to keep track of crop health, diagnose crop disease and prescribe or make interventions without the explicit attention of humans.
-The systems are integrated so that they can create an entire farming system such as computer vision, machine learning, IoT sensors, drones, and satellite imagery.
+In the agricultural field, agentic AI is a term in reference to describe the intelligent systems that act as autonomous agents to monitor the health of crops, detects disease in crops and prescribes or implements interventions without oversight of human beings.
+The systems are connected in such a way that they can form a complete farming system including computer vision, machine learning, IoT sensors, drones and satellite imagery.

-Unlike the classical AI systems that can solve only one task, e.g. image classification, an Agentic AI system is a system of ongoing functioning, varying in accordance with the rest of the elements of the environment and modifying as per a data of the past.
-They can analyze trends on very many variables such as temperature, humidity, moisture content of the soil and health prognostics of crops so as to give them informed decisions.
+In contrast to the classical AI systems that could solve only one task, e.g. image classification, an Agentic AI system is a system of repeated action, that will vary depending on the state conditions of the rest of the elements of the environment and vary in response to a previous data.
+They can be used to learn patterns of an extremely wide range of variables such as temperature, moisture content of the soil and health prognostics of crops to give them an informed decision making.

-The traditional methods of disease identification normally depend on the occurrence of the disease manifestation which may only appear when the disease has already spread.
-Moreover, farmers may not be able to receive professional advice; therefore, misuse and incorrect diagnosis of pesticides.
+The conventional techniques of identifying disease normally rely on the presence of the disease manifestation that could only be detected when the disease has already diffused.
+In addition, the farmers might not be in a position to get professional advice; hence, misuse and wrong diagnosis of the pesticides.

-The agentic AI is the solution to these problems that enables tracking the problems at an early stage, diagnosing them, and implementing certain intervention.
-This will not just help in reducing wastage of crops, but it will also help in ensuring that very little use of chemicals is done thus promotion of sustainable farming.
+The answer to these issues is the agentic AI which will enable tracking of the issues at an early phase diagnosing the issue and taking certain action.
+This will not only help in reduction of wastage on crops, but also it would help in ensuring that minimum level of chemicals is used thereby ensuring sustainable farming.

 a)Data Collection Layer

-This multi source information has a holistic view of farm environment.
+Such multi source information has a holistic perspective of farm environment.

 b)Perception and Analysis

-The system of computer vision and deep learning is employed to detect the anomalies of crops, such as discoloration, spots, or wilting in the images provided to the Agentic AI systems.
+Deep learning system and computer vision are transformed to detect the abnormality of crops, such as discoloration, spots or wilting patterns in the corresponding image to the Agentic AI systems.
 This kind of features is an indication of diseases.

 c)Decision-Making Engine

-The unit that makes decisions utilizes machines learning algorithms and rule-based systems in the collection of the most suitable line of action.
-It considers such factors as severity of the disease, crop type and environment.
+Machines learning algorithms and rule based systems are used in the unit making decision on the most appropriate course of action.
+It takes into account such factors as the severity of the disease, type of crop and environment.

 d)Action and Execution

-The agentic AI system can propose what should be done by farmers or do it with the help of the automated systems (smart sprayers or irrigation systems).
+The agentic AI system can be able to propose what the farmers should do or to do it through the help of the automated systems (smart sprayers or irrigation systems).

-The systems continue to improve as they are continuously updated depending on the new information, becoming more accurate and efficient.
-This is even more in the aspect of agriculture whereby the conditions vary widely in different regions.
+The systems are also becoming better since they are constantly updated according to the new information in their systems making them more accurate and efficient.
+Greater is in the agricultural sector whereby the conditions vary in different locations.

 Applications Disease Identification.